Elections in Slovakia: Presidential elections

-Since Slovakia operates under a parliamentary system of government, the president largely possesses only ceremonial functions, but is also equipped with the opportunity to veto legislation (although the veto can be easily overturned by the simple majority in the parliament).
+Since Slovakia operates under a parliamentary system of government, the president largely possesses only ceremonial functions, but is also equipped with the opportunity to veto legislation (although the veto can be easily overturned by a majority in the parliament).
 By law, the presidential election should be called no later than 55 days prior to election day.
 The president serves as a head of state and is directly elected by universal suffrage in a two-stage election.
-If no candidate obtains an absolute majority of all valid votes cast in the first round, then the top two candidates qualify for a runoff election, in which the candidate with the largest number of votes is elected to office for a term of five years.
+If no candidate obtains an absolute majority of all voters in the first round, then the top two candidates qualify for a runoff election, in which the candidate with the largest number of votes is elected to office for a term of five years.
 In order to secure a place on the ballot, presidential candidates must be nominated by fifteen members of the National Council, or by a petition signed by 15,000 citizens.

 Originally, the National Council chose the president, but a 1999 amendment to the constitution established the popular election of the president by runoff voting.
 Popular voting for presidential elections was adopted following a prolonged impasse in 1998, in which the National Council repeatedly tried to elect a new president, but no candidate attained the three-fifths majority required by the constitution.

 The latest elections was the first round of the 2024 election on 23 March 2024.
 The second round were held on 6 April 2024.

 Elections to the European parliament

-Slovakia is a member of the European Union since 1 May 2004 and therefore only witnessed three elections to the European Parliament since.
+Slovakia is a member of the European Union since 1 May 2004 and therefore witnessed five elections to the European Parliament since.
 Slovakia gets to elect thirteen members of the European Parliament, using a proportional representation system.
 During its 15-year membership in the European Union, Slovakia has consistently scored the lowest among the member countries in the turnout rates during European elections.
 In 2019, when the latest European elections took place, the turnout in Slovakia was only at 23% of registered voters.

 The latest elections were held on 8 June 2024.